Teacher Pay Calculator UK

 |---|

-This is a quick pay guide, not an official ranking.
+This is a quick teacher pay guide, not an official government calculator.
 It compares your FTE salary with the pay scale you choose, then compares your actual annual pay with HMRC UK income data.

 Leadership pay: leadership salaries vary by role and school size.
 The page uses published scale points and DfE medians where available.